-Register the decorated function as a type inference function used by as\numba\type when trying to infer the Numba type of a Python type.
+This function can also be used as a decorator.
+It registers the decorated function as a type inference function used by as\numba\type when trying to infer the Numba type of a Python type.
 The decorated function is called with a single py\type argument and returns either a corresponding Numba type, or None if it cannot infer that py\type.